7 Promising Accounts Payable Automation Trends You Should Keep an Eye On

 3. Automates are becoming smarter

 Software solutions are getting smarter through artificial intelligence.
-In fact, over 50% of global businesses have adopted AI-powered solutions into their operations.
+In fact, over 50% of global businesses have adopted AI-led solutions into their operations.
 This shows just how common and accessible this type of technology is nowadays.
 As a result, more and more AP solutions are incorporating AI and machine learning into their system.

 Without AI, automation can only do limited tasks due to its lack of intelligence.
 But with the increased use of AI technology, automation can now handle more complex responsibilities.
 And with their ability to learn, they can deliver more accurate and high-quality output compared to basic automation.
 For example, you can use AP solutions to not only gather data and analyze it as well.
 You can even program it to summarize insights from such data and have it presented into graphs, charts, or any digestible format.